CroLinuxGamer/Dotfiles/README.md

 ## .xinitrc

-I use startx for starting my x server so ofcourse that I have `xinitrc`.
+I use startx for starting my x server so of course that I have `xinitrc`.

-I lauch quite a bit of programs with is, so here is the list:
+I launch quite a bit of programs with is, so here is the list:

 - dunst
 - mpd